Stuff I Own, Use and Behold

 Stats: 256 GB NVMe SSD, AMD Ryzen 5 5600H, 8 GB (4 GB × 2) DDR4 RAM, NVIDIA GeForce GTX 1650 Mobile

 My daily driver, development rig, creative and academic writing studio and on-the-go drawing hub, originally bought for university.
+It's getting pretty old, and the 8 GB RAM is an annoying bottleneck, but it works for what it is.

 It went through several different Linux distros simply because I wasn't happy with Microsoft's forced AI integration into their products and services.